GrinonBarrett/Taksidos/Extras/Magic Armor.md

 2/4
 A full suit of plate armor made of silver and silks.
 All forms of magical attacks have disadvantage against the user.
 Electric and Fire attacks gain advantage against the wearer. *Undead cannot perceive the wearer*.
 Cost to repair is $1,000 per point.

+**Yebris' Kit** (*unique*)
+Plate
+$37,750 , 68 lb.
+3/5
+A plate and chain suit made for the legendary Centaur warrior Yebris.
+It has been passed down through a chain of succession via squires to the previous owner.
+It is already fit for a centaur, but a $500 price tag on tailoring it to a new wearer would be a sound investment. *If properly fitted, the suit provides +2 defense to the first attack made against the wearer each round.
+It also provides a +1 to all counter attacks made by the wearer*.

 **Yinkine Garb**
 Gambeson